The Human Side of Decision-Making

 KEY POINTS:

-- Decision-making is a human activity subject to human biases and limitations.
+- Decision-making is a human activity subject to biases and limitations.

-- Fundamental biases influencing decision-making include outcome, hindsight, and confirmation biases.
+- Fundamental biases include outcome bias, hindsight bias, and confirmation bias.

 - Human intuition plays a vital role in decision-making.